djordjevicv/npm-course-final/README.md

+# Password hashing app

+This project was developed as part of the online course "npm" in collaboration with [Krojačeva škola](https://www.krojacevaskola.com/) online learning platform.

-JavaScript app simulating data insertion into an SQL table with secure password hashing using bcryptjs.
+<b>JavaScript </b> app simulating data insertion into an <b>SQL </b> table with secure password hashing using realized utilizing <b>bcryptjs</b>.

 ## Want to give it a try?
 Follow these steps: